Creating One to Many (1-to-N) Relationships

 Modifying a Relationship

-Once created, changing the relationship type (1 to N or N to N) or changing any of the catalogs is not allowed.
+Once created, changing the relationship type (1-to-N or N to N) or changing any of the catalogs is not allowed.
 If you need to change these, you should consider deleting the existing relationship first which will also remove all the related data information from records.

 You may at any time rename menu titles as well as lookup field titles.